OCA-Creations/Ally/README.md

 - Convert all of these notes into issues on GitHub.
 - Should we have automatic alias generation based on frequently used commands?
 - Should we have a list of aliases that you can add? `ally defaults DEFAULT_LIST_NAME`?
+- `ally debug -o OUTPUT_FILE_LOCATION` should save a debug report (text file) for contributors to track bugs and other things.
+- Some ideas for defaults:
+    - `os-interop` will let you transport Windows or UNIX commands to your current OS.
+If you're on Windows, then this would enable `ls` (`dir`), `touch`, etc. This would conversely enable `dir` as a replacement for `ls` on UNIX.
+    - `hacking` - all the aliases and tools one needs to hack.
+    - `allyutils` or `generalutils` - these are things that make using `ally` or the Terminal easier, such as a `reload` command that reloads everything - `source $HOME_DIR/.ally`, etc.
+- Improve verbosity, especially when adding a command.
+This could be specified with a degree of verbosity (like TensorFlow).
+We would need to warn users when entering aliases that already exist or aliasing over existing commands (see CommandRunner.swift to test out if a command already exists).